Edwardsburgh/Cardinal: Later history

-Hamlets, small villages, and other communities
+Communities

-The township of Edwardsburgh/Cardinal is dotted with many old, rural hamlets and communities, most of which date back to the early 1800s.
-Most of these hamlets are tiny and only ever had a few farms and less than twenty businesses.
-The communities of Brouseville, New Wexford, Crystal Rock, Ventnor, Hyndman, Mainsville, Groveton, Campbell's Corners, McCarley's Corners, The Island, McReynolds, Pittston, Van Allens, Glen Smail and Shanly are all a part of Edwardsburgh/Cardinal.
+In addition to the main population centres of Cardinal, Johnstown, and Spencerville, the township of Edwardsburgh/Cardinal is dotted with many rural hamlets and communities, including Brouseville, New Wexford, Crystal Rock, Ventnor, Hyndman, Mainsville, Groveton, Campbell's Corners, McCarley's Corners, The Island, McReynolds, Pittston, Van Allens, Glen Smail, and Shanly.
+Most of these hamlets date back to the early 1800s, and are tiny and only ever had a few farms and less than twenty businesses.
 Each hamlet usually had its own schoolhouse, cheese factory, and churches; many had their own general stores, burial grounds, as well as grist or saw mills.